computer-lab/computerlab.io/source/_posts/silent-standup-alternative-to-communication-theater.md

 ### Is the standard standup redundant for "scrumban" teams?

-In the degenerate standup, bleary programmers sit with their coffee, silently judging latecomers as they field questions from "product people" that could be answered with a glance at the trello board.
-In this pathological case, the standup has been reduced to an instrument of discipline.
-On happier teams, members might value the structure and time-sync aspects of the standup, but feel that the highly-structured nature of the meeting is redundant.
-(In this case, standup is mostly just a series of people saying "let's take this offline.")
+In the degenerate standup, bored programmers sit with their coffee, fielding questions from the "product people" while silently judging latecomers.
+In this pathological case, the standup has been reduced to an instrument of discipline: everyone can see project state on the Trello board, so the "three questions" mostly just keep people working steadily.
+On happier teams, team members might value the structure and time-sync aspects of the standup, even if the highly-structured nature of the meeting feels redundant.
+(Standup is just a bunch of people saying "let's take this offline.")

 There might be a historical explanation for the redundancy of the ["three questions"](https://www.scrumguides.org/scrum-guide.html#events-daily) and the